Armstrong and Miller: The Armstrong & Miller Show

 After the conclusion of the first show, the duo split and branched into acting and presenting, amongst other things.
 After some five years in hiatus, they renewed their partnership for a new show produced by Hat Trick Productions for BBC One.
 The first studio recording took place on Friday, 23 February 2007, at BBC TV Centre and was first broadcast on 26 October 2007.

 During an appearance on British chat show Friday Night With Jonathan Ross on Friday 25 September, it was confirmed that the second series of The Armstrong & Miller Show would begin airing on BBC One on 16 October 2009.
 There were six episodes in the series.

 Following the success of the first few series, they published a book, The Armstrong & Miller Book, in early October 2010 based on the characters from the show.
 The third series of the show began airing on BBC One on 30 October 2010.

 Podcasts

-In August 2008 they launched a series of podcasts entitled "Timeghost", produced by Times Online, parodying art and culture critics.
+In August 2008 they launched a series of podcasts entitled Timeghost, parodying art and culture critics.

 Other collaborations

+In the mid 1990s the duo recorded wraparound segments for Troma films broadcast in the UK on the Bravo network, with Armstrong being credited as Xander Armstrong.

-They also wrote and starred in So 90s, a weekly comedy show aired on MTV Europe between 1997 and 1999.
+They also wrote and starred in So 90s, a weekly comedy show which aired on MTV Europe between 1997 and 1999.
 They collaborated on a one-off sitcom called Felix and Murdo, broadcast on Channel 4 on 28 December 2011.

 They collaborated with fellow Footlights alumni Mitchell and Webb for the 2009 Red Nose Day fundraising event.
 They co-wrote and starred in several short sketches, including one incorporating Armstrong and Miller's World War II airmen characters.

 Due to media commitments they rarely do nationwide tours, the most recent one taking place from September to November 2010.

 In 2018, Armstrong and Miller presented a one-off show called We Are Most Amused and Amazed to mark the 70th birthday of Charles, Prince of Wales.